 For this talk series, “Inspired by Nature,” we visualized flowers as kaleidoscopic graphics.
 The imagery and animation explore patterns found in nature and the subtle, mesmerizing movement of flowers in bloom, backed by a riveting blend of insect noises and percussive instruments.

 A symphonic score orchestrates orbiting rings of black and white type, with red letters aligning to spell out the organization’s main tenets.

 The tickers hint at the broader themes of the conference, before resolving into the logotype.

 Our open for the conference takes us inside the mind, where a universe of ideas is constantly evolving.
 The visuals combine code, art, and science, all jostling to a discordant soundtrack that finds harmony with the logo reveal.

 Look closely and you will see the names of industry thought leaders who headlined these talks in 2004.

-Dive deeper into our process and learn more about our thinking with the recommended case studies below.
+Dive deeper into our creative process with these recommended case studies.